As a B2B marketer, an account-based marketing project plan isn’t optional.

 - More reliance on outbound

-- Marketing and sales work in unison
+- Sales and marketing teams work in unison

 More importantly, you’ll want to get stakeholders thinking about how ABM and demand gen might best work together.